 For more information about environment configuration, server and tools consult the according chapters in the Development Guide.

 Deployments are generated to the dist folder of the project.

 npm run build to generate an Angular Universal enabled version.

 On the server the dist/server.js script has to be executed with

 Alternatively, you can use

-ng build --prod to get an application using browser rendering.
+npm run build client to get an application using browser rendering.

 All the files under

 The server has to be configured for fallback routing,

 see Server Configuration in Angular Docs.